 - Write down the reading on your water meter.

 - Wait for one hour without using any water.

-- Recheck the water meter if it’s moved up then you have a water leak.
+- Recheck the reading on the water meter.
+If it’s moved up, then you have a water leak.

-- Don’t stop there, now take the new reading from your water meter and turn off to your irrigation valve, usually located in the front yard, or garage.
+- Don’t stop there, now take the new reading from your water meter and turn off your irrigation valve, usually located in the front yard or garage.

-- Wait for 30 minutes to an hour then recheck your meter.
+- Wait for 30 minutes and recheck your meter.

 The Search For The Leak Begins

 If the leak is in your home, then the search begins.
-Start by checking for faucet leaks, running toilets, damp spots on your carpet and discolored tiles.
-Wet spots on your carpet and discolored tiles and dark spots on the concrete are all signs of a slab leak.
+Start by checking for faucet leaks, running toilets, damp spots on your carpet, and discolored tiles.
+Wet spots on your carpet, discolored tiles, and dark spots on the concrete floor in the garage floor are all signs of a slab leak.
 On the outside of your home, you can check for puddling water.
 If you have an irrigation leak, you can investigate the zone valve.
-Whatever the case, consult your plumbing professionals at Big B’s Plumbing #986152.
-They have leak detection specialists ready to locate and repair any leak in your home while providing the value and service you desire.
+Whatever the case, consult your Big B’s Plumbing professionals; we’re licensed, bonded, and insured.
+They have leak detection specialists ready to locate and repair any leak in your home while providing the value and service you deserve.